Welcome to today's edition of the Rush 24-7 podcast.

 Nobody doubts that.

-Nobody doubts that there's a violent insurgency underway, but even if you don't catch all of them, you find enough of them.
+But even if you don't catch all of them, you find enough of them.

 But I like the whole tone of the answer here.

-Um is the enemy using the media?
+Is the enemy using the media?

 Of course they're using the media.

-But but most of the attacks here happen very far away from the cameras.
+But, but most of the attacks here happen very far away from the cameras.

 Well, your cameras seem to find enough of them to give the American people the impression that they're happening 24-7.

-The American people thinking it's all him.
+The American people thinking it's all there is no car safe in Iraq.

 Every car is going to get blown up by an IED, and it's going to end up on NBC, ABC, CBS, MSNBC, CNN, wherever, as routinely as it happens.